 Elective Adventures allow Cub Scouts to explore deeper into subjects they’re interested in.
 Whether it’s engineering in the Engineer adventure, learning about nature in Into the Wild and Into the Woods, or getting active with Cycling and Swimming, there’s something for every Cub.
 New adventures like Estimations and High Tech Outdoors introduce important skills in mathematics and technology, while Fishing and Knife Safety teach practical outdoor skills.
 These electives offer Cubs a chance to discover new passions and build confidence in their abilities.

-Earning the Arrow of Light award is a big achievement for Cub Scouts.
+Earning the Arrow of Light rank is a big achievement for Cub Scouts.
 It shows they are ready for the adventures that await in Scouts BSA.
 The program helps them learn important life skills, make lasting memories, and prepare for future challenges.
-As Cub Scouts work towards this award, they grow in character, learn to lead, and understand the value of serving their community.
-The Arrow of Light is not just an award; it’s the beginning of a new adventure in scouting.
+As Cub Scouts work towards this rank, they grow in character, learn to lead, and understand the value of serving their community.
+The Arrow of Light is the beginning of a new adventure in scouting.

 Arrow of Light Cub Scout Requirements